mcorino/wxRuby3/lib/wx/doc/extra/02_lifecycles.md

 One of the trickier things to handle correctly in the kind of native extensions like wxRuby is maintaining object identities i.e. keeping native instances synced with their Ruby wrapper counter parts.

-Whenever a native extension is allowed to call back into Ruby space we encounter the problem the we need to map any native object data provided for the call to the right Ruby types and when necessary to the right Ruby instance (object identity).
+Whenever a native extension is allowed to call back into Ruby space we encounter the problem that we need to map any native object data provided for the call to the right Ruby types and when necessary to the right Ruby instance (object identity).